 Cameras usually have a lifespan of over 10 years without any issues.
 Although the device should work fine for a long time, there are still several things that can happen to cause your camera not to perform as expected.

 If your camera is not turning on, it could be a fix as simple as charging the battery, or there might be a more severe issue such as damage to the internal circuit board.
 Normal wear and tear may require parts to be repaired or replaced.

-- Image sensor—This part sends an electronic signal to your memory card after converting the optical image.
+Image sensor—This part sends an electronic signal to your memory card after converting the optical image.
 The sensor can become dirty when you change the lens.
-If you see dots in your view in the same area every time, clean the sensor or have a new one inserted.
+If you see dots in your view in the same area every time, clean the sensor or replace it.

 Flash—The flash provides extra light when you need it.
 If your flash stops working, try rebooting your camera.
 Install a replacement bulb if you are still not able to get the flash to work.